piggy bank next to little ballet slippers

 Initial baby needs

 So you’ve already dropped a few hundred or thousand dollars, and Baby is just now arriving!
-But what else do you need?
-At a minimum, you should make sure that you have all the items you’ll need for your little one’s first days – like a crib and mattress, car seat, baby monitor, diaper bag, first clothes, burp cloths, diapers, and other grooming and body care supplies – ready to go before they are born.
+But what else do you need, and how can you save?
+At a minimum, you should make sure that you have all the items you’ll need for your little one’s first days – like a crib and mattress, car seat, first clothes, diapers, wipes, and other grooming and body care supplies – ready to go before they are born.
 Certainly, you can keep things rather simple to get started, though many parents also want to use this time to get some of the extra items that they’ll need very soon – like a stroller, additional baby gear, toys, extra clothes, and even items to baby-proof your house once your little one is on the move.
 After all, you’re not going to be any less busy once Baby arrives.
 In terms of how much damage this might do to your wallet, again, there is a huge range here.
 Will you be purchasing new items?
 Outfitting a whole nursery?
 Are family and friends planning to graciously gift you with a lot of baby registry items at a shower?
-If you’re looking to cut costs or reduce waste, can you borrow or buy any items second-hand?
-(If you go the second-hand route, just make sure that anything you get – like a previously used or older crib or car seat – hasn’t been recalled and meets the latest safety standards.)
-Even if you lean toward the very minimalist, initial costs for what Baby will need at birth could set you back somewhere in the neighborhood of $1,000.
-And if you’re buying a lot of new items by yourself for their first year, costs can obviously be far steeper – more in the ballpark of $3000 – $5000+ – depending on what you’re planning to purchase.

 Ongoing costs

 Now that those big-ticket items are out of the way you’re in the clear right?
 Well, not exactly.
 Once you have all those initial essentials, there’s still a lot more that you’ll be buying over the next 18+ years.
-Some estimate a cost of about $50/week for baby’s food, clothes, and diapers, but this figure doesn’t include some major costs, like insurance or childcare.
+Some estimate a cost of about $50/week for baby’s food, clothes, and diapers, but this figure doesn’t include some major costs, like insurance, childcare, or formula.
 And if you want to buy toys, books, or make a special trip to Disney World on top of that, you will, of course, want to save and budget accordingly.

 The bottom line